Sleep Medicine Billing Services in South Carolina

 BlueCross BlueShield of South Carolina processes the largest share of South Carolina commercial sleep medicine claims.
 We know their SC specific fee schedules, prior authorization requirements for sleep medicine procedures, and their appeal timelines when claims are denied.
 A split-night study (diagnostic portion followed by CPAP titration) bills as 95811 only if the diagnostic portion meets minimum criteria — typically 2+ hours of recording with an AHI above threshold.

-Healthy Connections routes sleep medicine patients through 5 managed care plans: Select Health, Molina, Absolute Total Care, and 2 more.
+Healthy Connections Medicaid routes sleep medicine patients through 5 managed care plans: Absolute Total Care (Centene subsidiary), First Choice by Select Health, Healthy Blue by BlueChoice (BCBS SC), and 2 more.
 Each MCO has its own sleep medicine authorization and billing rules that we manage.

-Palmetto GBA processes Medicare sleep medicine claims in South Carolina with its own Local Coverage Determinations.
-We navigate Palmetto GBA's policies around hst vs in-lab medical necessity to prevent medical necessity denials.
+Palmetto GBA (Jurisdiction M) processes Medicare sleep medicine claims in South Carolina with its own Local Coverage Determinations.
+We navigate Palmetto GBA (Jurisdiction M)'s policies around hst vs in-lab medical necessity to prevent medical necessity denials.

 Denial Prevention for South Carolina Sleep Medicine